 - Test fuel the aircraft.
 Check for leaks, then drain. - Set your CG.
-For the initial flights, the plane should balance slightly nose down with the CG 150mm behind the leading edge at the wing root, fuel in the UAT only, with the gear down. - Adjust CG as necessary after maiden flight.
+For the initial flights, the plane should balance slightly nose down with the CG 10mm behind the main wing spar, fuel in the UAT only, with the gear down. - Adjust CG as necessary.